pleiades-cluster/yearling-flight-software/README.md

 # yearling-flight-software
-I am not a software engineer do not roast
+I am not a software engineer do not roast.
-The software is meant to test the sensors on the solar faces
+The software is meant to test the sensors on the solar faces.